Home Under One’s Skin by Marcella Lewis

 Santa Monica, CA

-homeLA presents Home Under One’s Skin, a site-responsive dance by Marcella Lewis activating public memory, care, and Black communal histories at the Belmar History + Art Site.
+homeLA presents Home Under One’s Skin, a site-responsive dance performance by Marcella Lewis activating public memory, care, and Black communal histories at Historic Belmar Park in Santa Monica.

-April Bank’s Resurrection in Four Stanzas (2021) at The Belmar History + Art Site in Santa Monica
+April Bank’s Resurrection in Four Stanzas (2021) at Historic Belmar Park in Santa Monica.
+Image by Leroy Hamilton (publicartarchive.org)

 Through a language of contemporary dance informed by Black feminist spiritual practice, Lewis treats the performance as a moving story and a form of invocation.
 Her choreography channels absence and desire, imagining the resurrection of communal spaces that have been eroded by displacement, urban change, and social fragmentation.
 The work invites audiences into a shared act of remembrance: one that is intimate, porous, and attentive to the ways history is held in the body.

-Before each performance, audiences are welcomed to gather for a brief “porch talk” led by Lewis.
-These pre-performance gatherings establish the tone of care and relational exchange that grounds the work, echoing the social rituals and everyday encounters that once animated porch life.
+At the start of each performance, Lewis welcomes audiences into a brief “porch talk” — an informal moment of conversation and hospitality.
+These gatherings establish a tone of care and relational exchange that grounds the work, echoing the social rituals and everyday encounters that once animated porch life.

 This project was made possible in part with AoR Microgrant support from the City of Santa Monica Cultural Affairs. homeLA is fiscally sponsored by Fulcrum Arts.
 For additional information, please visit our website and join our mailing list.